 Who can complain?

 Most complaints to the practice are likely to come from clients.
 However, others, including third parties, other professionals and suppliers, may also complain.
-We shall handle complaints in accordance with the SRA Code of Conduct 2011.
+We shall handle complaints in accordance with the SRA Code of Conduct 2011 up to 25th November 2019 and thereafter the SRA Standards and Regulations 2019.

 The Legal Ombudsman will accept complaints from individuals and small businesses, charities, clubs, societies, associations and trusts.